 MBA 610 Tools for Managerial Decision Analysis 3 credits

 This course will focus on how managers think clearly and make effective decisions.
-Students will examine and apply several models of decision-making.
-Innovative, critical, emotional and futuristic thinking will be explored.
-The students will develop their own tools to become effective decision-makers.
+Students will examine and apply several models of decision-making from intuition to predictive analytics.
+In support of effective execution, students will explore innovative, critical, emotional and futuristic thinking.
+Students will develop their own tools to become effective decision-makers.

 MBA 620 Strategic Leadership 3 credits

 This course introduces students to the principal practices and the theorists of contemporary strategic thinking.
 Students will understand how leaders have strategically created and affected organizational outcomes.
 After examining the elements of a strategic planning process, students apply those principles and focus on strategic analysis of their industry and the strategic practices of the organizations in that industry.